Freeride

 Choose your board

-Choose your board based on the intended use, here is a detailed overview of the various types of boards recommended for freeride.
+Choose your board based on the intended use.
+Here is an overview of board types recommended for freeride.

 Board with kicktail or double kicktail

-A versatile board with which you can do tricks thanks to the kicktail, but also suitable for downhill riding as it generally ranges between 34 and 38”.
+A versatile board for tricks thanks to the kicktail, still suitable for downhill riding as it generally ranges between 34 and 38".

 Symmetrical board with or without drop

-A board that prioritizes stability, with a generally large wheelbase, increasing the turning radius.
-A more stable board but less agile in turns.
-A drop board will limit foot movement and lower your center of gravity for increased stability at the expense of maneuverability.
+Prioritizes stability with a generally large wheelbase, increasing the turning radius.
+Drop boards limit foot movement and lower your center of gravity for stability at the expense of maneuverability.

 Fuselage board without kicktail